-In this photograph, one of the adjusting screws is being turned by a small flat-bladed screwdriver.
+In this photograph, one of the adjusting screws is being turned by a hex key.

 Rotating clockwise increases the clamp pressure - needed for higher count yarns to keep the yarn under control during the splicing process.

 Do not rotate the screw all the way in, as the yarn clamp will become damaged and unusable.